awsdocs/amazon-sagemaker-developer-guide/doc_source/pipelines-studio-list-pipelines.md

 1. Select **Pipelines** from the dropdown list\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/yosemite/select-pipelines.png)

-1. Drag the right border of the **Components and registries** pane to the right to view all the columns\.
+1. Drag the right border of the **SageMaker resources** pane to the right to view all the columns\.
 Use search to narrow the list of pipelines\.

    Search is a two\-step process\.
 First, you enter characters that match the column name you want to search\.
 Second, you enter characters to match the item in that column\.